BetaBiest/p5js/README.md

 ## About

- I am a Student, this is my space to learn and experience around with p5.js.
+ I am a student, this is my space to learn and experience p5.js.
  Be aware that this rep probably doesn´t follow any conventions and probably contains lots of mistakes.
  However feel free to use the code I publish here for your own purposes whatever they may be.
  If there are any question ill try to awnser them but I´m only an expert yet to become ;-).